zcaceres/MPC/Student-Handbook/StudentHandbook.md

 ##Graduation Checklist
 1. Six terms passed in the MPC (250 UMAs)
 2. One successful internship (with a 'passed' letter of recommendation)
-3. Great Work Panel passedme
+3. Great Work Panel passed

 ###Policy for Changes to the MPC
 Occasionally, the MPC program changes.
 New opportunities emerge, or we discover that something doesn't work well.
 We are always interested in improving the program, so bring us your ideas!

 However if we change the program based on the demands of small groups or single students, we create unhealthy power dynamics.
 Students then form small coalitions and try to lobby the administration to change policies.
-This is a bad way to run a program.
+This is a bad way to create a healthy community.

 So the rule is simple: